After 5 years of writing, reading, researching, and reflecting… I’m proud to say I’ve published 200 blog posts on this site alone.

 112. The Regular Guy: In Defense of Being a Regular Person

-113. Because It’s Not the End of the World
+113. It’s Not the End of the World

-115. What Happens if We Always Think We’re Certain?
+115. What Happens if You Always Think You’re Certain?

 117. Sometimes Your Opinion is Totally Irrelevant to Reality